 2. Take advantage of time in the car

 We love our time in the car.
 Since my kids are 5, 3, and 9 months, having a conversation while they are buckled into their car seats is a dream.
 No one can run away ?!
-We love to play games together in the car – our favorites are “I spy” and a simplified version of 20 questions.
+We love to play games together in the car – our favorites are “I Spy” and a simplified version of 20 questions.

 3. Go on “dates” with one kid at a time

-With 3 kids, life can get a little bit crazy, and we don’t always get special one-on-one time with each kiddo.
+With 3 kids, life can get a little hectic, and we don’t always get special one-on-one time with each kiddo.
 We have to be intentional in scheduling it to make sure it happens.
 We’ve started having mommy or daddy take each kid on a special outing to allow for a special time to connect with them.
 And we never regret it.
-Even if it’s just a walk around the block, those alone times can be so precious and really allow for them to open up to us in conversation.
+Even if it’s just a walk around the block, those alone times can be so precious and allow them to open up to us in conversation.

 4. Be completely available to them during reconnection times

-My mom always used to say that there was a window of time when we got home from school where we wanted to tell her about everything that happened that day.
+My mom always used to say there was a window of time when we got home from school where we wanted to tell her about everything that happened that day.
 If she missed the window, though, we were already on to the next thing and not nearly as interested in talking.

-I find this to be true with my kids any time there is a reconnection time with them . . . whether it’s those few minutes after I walk in the door after work or right after I pick them up from playing at a friends’ house, I try as much as possible to give them my undivided attention.
+I find this to be true with my kids any time there is a reconnection time with them . . . whether it’s those few minutes after I walk in the door after work or right after I pick them up from playing at a friend’s house, I try as much as possible to give them my undivided attention.
 They are always excited to tell me everything they can think of as quickly as possible.
 And then, within a few minutes, they are on to the next thing, completely disinterested.
-So, take a deep breath and a moment to yourself in your car after work or before you pick them up from pre-school and get ready to engage and let that conversation flow when you see them.
+So, take a deep breath and a moment to yourself in your car after work or before you pick them up from pre-school, and get ready to engage and let that conversation flow when you see them.